amaurea/tilebased_elevation/README.md

 	var api = tilebasedElevation("https://api.mapbox.com/v4/mapbox.terrain-rgb/{z}/{x}/{y}.pngraw?access_token=[YOUR_MAPBOX_API_KEY]");
 	// Get a single elevation, and print it to the console api.get([29.8,83.6]).then(el => console.log(el));
-	// Get lots of points at the same time var points = [];
+	// Get elevations for a line of 100,000 points in India/Himalaya/China/Russia starting from lat = 18° and ending at
+	// lat = 59°
+	var points = [];
 	for(var i = 0; i < 100000; i++)
 		points.push([18.0+i*4e-4,83.6])